deepskystacker/DSS/Installers/README.txt

 Only 64 bit versions of Windows 10 and later are supported in this release.

-Only 64 bit versions of Windows 10 and later are supported in this release.

 Changes since the last release:

 1. Upgrade CFISTIO library to 4.2.0